J-CF-Leung/Study_Vault/Physics/IB Physics/Topics in Classical Mechanics.md

 - As something rotates around a _fixed axis_, $\bm{J}$ can _precess_, meaning a _couple is needed to maintain the motion_
 	- Couple is perpendicular to $\bm{J}$ and does _no work_
-	- The same couple can be derived by
+	- The same couple can be derived by _switching to a rotating frame_
 - If the axis is _not about the centre of mass_, another _centripetal force_ is required

-### The principal axes
+## The principal axes and the inertia ellipsoid
 - The moment of inertia tensor has _3 eigenvalues and eigenvectors_
 - The eigenvalues $(I_1,I_2,I_3)$ are the _moments of inertia_
 - The eigenvectors $(\bm{e}_1,\bm{e}_2,\bm{e}_3)$ are the _principal axes_